 A wiring harness is an assembly of parts that are rather simple, but the design is quite complex.
 The parts are insulated wire, connector housing, connector pins, wrap to protect the harness and mounting tabs.
 The pinnacle of wiring harness development was in the late 60s to late 70s, since then the wire size has gotten smaller, insulation has become biodegradable and the metal quality in the pins and wire has become lower due to the higher used metal content in the mix.
-That being said the quality of an original equipment manufacture (OEM) harnesses is much better than an aftermarket harness.
+That being said the quality of original equipment manufacturer (OEM) harnesses is much better than an aftermarket harness.
 It really is a shame to see so many people installing wiring kits in 60s and 70s cars when the harshness they are removing is higher quality than what they are replacing it with.
-Yes, it may be cut up and abused but with a little effort it can be restored two what it was when it was new.
+Yes, it may be cut up and abused but with a little effort, it can be restored two what it was when it was new.

 **TIP** If you have decided to use an aftermarket kit in your classic vehicle, use the cheapest one you can find.
 They all use the same cheap wire and components, if you pay more you are paying for a name.

 **TIP** If you are installing high power electrical such as a winch, high amp alternator or stereo.
-Always run the power and ground at least 1 foot away from a harness and if you must cross a harness, do it at 90 degree angles.
+Always run the power and ground at least 1 foot away from a harness and if you must cross a harness, do it at 90-degree angles.

 So what kills a wiring harness?
-Many things, lets start with the number one problem we deal with.
+Many things, let’s start with the number one problem we deal with.

-Good news, we are not going to get deep into science here, we are going to help you understand the basics of oxidation and how it effects a wiring harness.
+Good news, we are not going to get deep into the science here, we are going to help you understand the basics of oxidation and how it affects a wiring harness.
 So what is oxidation?
 Oxidation is the loss of electrons during a reaction by a molecule, atom or ion.
 Oxidation occurs when the oxidation state of a molecule, atom or ion is increased.
 The opposite process is called reduction, wait, I promised not to get into science.
-OK Rust is oxidation, The Statue of Liberty is oxidized, it was once a dull brown copper color.
+OK, Rust is oxidation, The Statue of Liberty is oxidized, it was once a dull brown copper color.
 The white, green, and blue powdery substance that forms around your battery terminals is oxidation.

 Why is oxidation an issue?

 Oxidation becomes an issue for us because we cannot solder to an oxidized pin or wire.
 Here is a video demonstration of a solder attempt on an oxidized wire.
-In the videos we are using over the counter solder, nothing special.
+In the videos, we are using over the counter solder, nothing special.
 However, we are using a 1500 watt Triton Soldering unit with carbon tips.
 This is way overkill for anything you would have at home.
 It has two advantages for what we are trying to do here.
 One it is much faster than anything else and two, 1500 watt will burn through some (not all) oxidation, this will give us the best chance at getting a good solder joint

 The wires in this video have a clean copper color, this is what a wire should look like before you try to solder.
 Note the silver color of the solder and the fact that the joint cannot be pulled apart.
-Also it took much less time and heat, this is less damaged to the wire.
+Also, it took much less time and heat, this is less damage to the wire.
 This is why we take the time to clean the oxidation off, the result is a better product.

 Oil leaks are very damaging to a wiring harness as are almost all chemicals on a harness.
-Engine cleaning spray can be used with caution but high pressure spray should never be used directly on the harness.
+Engine cleaning spray can be used with caution but high-pressure spray should never be used directly on the harness.
 Oil is the most common of contaminants, it damages the protective wrap and will damage the insulation of the wire and that shortens the life of the harness.

-This is a problem that was created by the manufactures.
+This is a problem that was created by manufacturers.
 Rodent damage was rather uncommon in the early 80s and older.
-In the late 80s the manufactures went to biodegradable insulation, they used soy as a base, turns out rodents love it.
+In the late 80s, the manufactures went to biodegradable insulation, they used soy as a base, turns out rodents love it.
 Later they developed formulas that were designed to stop the problem.
 It somewhat did but it created a new problem, sensitive to heat, more on that below.
 Although it looks bad, rodents usually do not chew on the connector housing, and that is what we must have, or be able to recondition if we are to restore the harness.

 As we clean a pin it strips a microscopic amount of metal.
-Dies and molds wear out over time, as that happens it effects consistency.
+Dies and molds wear out over time, as that happens it affects consistency.
 Because of this we never know exactly how many clean cycles a pin can take, we keep cleaning them until they are clean or too thin due to the cleaning process.
 As the pins become too thin, we can not reuse them or we risk a bad connection and that can cause a fire.
 So we replace them with pins from our B – D grade inventory and the clearing starts on the replaced pins.
 As pins are cleaned they are vacuum sealed and they wait for the rest of the pins.
 We must work through the process to get a quality product.
 Then when cleaned we can start the build of the harness.
-This process is what sets us apart from the rest and it is the reason we can offer a life time warranty.
+This process is what sets us apart from the rest and it is the reason we can offer a lifetime warranty.